eecs394-s16/Zcruit/README.md

 Note:
 *The current Zcruit scores are fake and don't match with the actual algorithm
 ## Requirements
-This app is built with HTML, CSS, and AngularJS.
+This app is built with HTML, CSS, AngularJS, and PHP.
 No extra installation is required.

 Run `git clone https://github.com/eecs394-s16/Zcruit.git` to clone the porject, and click the 'big_board.html' file under the views folder to view the project on your browser.